dthyresson/jobs-environment/README.md

 {
   "environment": "development"
 }
-11:53:51 🌲 LogEnvironmentJob is development
-11:53:51 🌲 LogEnvironmentJob is done
+11:53:51 🌲 LogEnvironmentJob is development in job 11:53:51 🌲 LogEnvironmentJob is done
 11:53:51 🐛 [RedwoodJob] Job 10 success
 11:53:51 🐛 [rw-jobs-worker.*.0] Checking for jobs in all (*) queues...